Railways ferried over 2.5 lakh people stranded during lockdown in 222 special trains: MHA

 The INS Jalashwa will being its journey from Maldives with 700 passengers on Friday and will reach Kochi on May 10 night, she said.
 A flight from Singapore with over 250 passengers and five more evacuation flights will land on Friday, she said.

 Flights from Abu Dhabi to Kochi and Dubai to Kozhikode with 354 passengers have reached on Thursday, she said.
-An Inter Ministerial Coordination Committee comprising officials from the ministries of Health, External Affairs, Home Affairs and Civil Aviation, and Armed Forces and Air India has been constituted to implement the standard operating procedure (SOP) for evacuation of stranded people to and from India, she said.
+An Inter Ministerial Coordination Committee comprising officials from the ministries of Health, External Affairs, Home Affairs and Civil Aviation, and Armed Forces and Air India has been constituted to implement the standard operating procedures (SOP) for evacuation of stranded people to and from India besides coordination with states, she said.

 The committee will coordinate with state governments, she said.
 "All stranded Indians can get registered at respective missions....
 The travellers will be screened before boarding and only asymptomatic travellers will be allowed," she said.